adrianblynch/hapi-everything/readme.md

 - Comment liberally - Why? - Because this is a learning experience and the more explanations alongside the code the better - Maybe
 - Code that acts as its own comment: http://blog.codinghorror.com/coding-without-comments/ - Namely descriptive names for functions and variables

+## Start-up

+Not definitive, but this'll get things mostly up and running:

+- `npm start` to get the API up and running
+- Ensure MongoDB is running locally

 ### Incremental

 Work on this for at least 30 minutes a day.
 No excuses!